dario-loi/exposure-fusion/README.md

 It improves on the Stanford paper [Exposure Fusion](https://web.stanford.edu/class/cs231m/project-1/exposure-fusion.pdf), by adding an alignment pipeline that can improve outputs when the input sequence's photos are offset from eachother.

-The repository contains both a class `exposure_fusion.py` and a TKinter GUI `gui.py` that can use the class in a user friendly way`.
+The repository contains both a class `exposure_fusion.py` and a TKinter GUI `gui.py` that can use the class in a user friendly way.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>